You are here

 Bryce Manukonga, of Te Atiawa, carved the two waharoa to Ōtari-Wilton's Bush from tōtara.
 The waharoa at the main entrance depicts unity and partnership and welcomes visitors to the reserve.
 The waharoa at the southern end of the Canopy Walkway depicts Tāne Mahuta and the forest's guardians.
 Stop to admire these beautiful works of art when you begin your walk.

-Dogs are welcome as long as they are kept on a lead and you clean up after them.
+Dogs are welcome as long as they are kept on a short lead and you clean up after them.
 Dogs off a lead are a threat to native wildlife.
-Owners also need to be aware of the risk of secondary poisoning from possum bait.

-The Friends of Wellington Botanic Garden, Ōtari-Wilton's Bush Trust and the Friends of Bolton Street Cemetery offer guided walks on a variety of interesting topics.
+The Ōtari-Wilton's Bush Trust offers guided walks on a variety of interesting topics.
 Experienced guides lead tours tailored to each group and are available for groups of all sizes.
-The Ōtari-Wilton's Bush Trust runs monthly walks for members and visitors.

 The Leonard Cockayne Centre is a medium size room that can be hired for meetings, seminars or workshops.
 From the deck you can look into the working nursery where plants are propagated before they are planted out in the wider garden.